Waste Connections, Inc.

 Internal Growth: The following table reflects revenue growth for operations owned for at least 12 months:

 Free cash flow, a non-GAAP financial measure, is provided supplementally because it is widely used by investors as a valuation and liquidity measure in the solid waste industry.
 Waste Connections defines free cash flow as net cash provided by operating activities, plus proceeds from disposal of assets and excess tax benefit associated with equity-based compensation, plus or minus change in book overdraft, less capital expenditures for property and equipment and distributions to minority interest holders.
-This measure is not a substitute for, and should be used in conjunction with, GAAP financial measures.
+This measure should be used in conjunction with GAAP financial measures.
 Management uses free cash flow as one of the principal measures to evaluate and monitor the ongoing financial performance of our operations.
 Other companies may calculate free cash flow differently.

 SOURCE: Waste Connections, Inc.